Matthew-HMS/Patrol-night-light/README.md

 ```shell
 MAILGUN_API_KEY=your_mailgun_api_key
 ```
 Adjust the `run.py` file to your own settings.
 You can change the receiver's email address and the sender's email address.
 You can also change the message content.
-Remember to use your own domain name and api key!
+Remember to use your own `domain name` and `api key`!
 ```python
 def send_message(name):
     return requests.post(